-The Sustainable SITES Initiative (SITES®) is the most comprehensive program for developing sustainable landscapes.
-SITES offers a systematic, comprehensive rating system designed to define sustainable sites, measure their performance and elevate the value of landscapes.
+The Sustainable SITES Initiative (SITES®) is the most comprehensive program for designing, developing and maintaining sustainable landscapes.
+The SITES rating system helps conserve, restore and create the benefits provided by healthy ecosystems.

 What is SITES?

-- SITES provides tools and best-practices for integrated, innovative design and land development and management.
-The SITES Rating System sets standards for sustainable site use for a wide range of development projects on with or without buildings–from open spaces, streetscapes and plazas, to commercial, residential and industrial projects.
+- SITES provides tools and best-practices for innovative design and land development and management.
+SITES sets standards for sustainable land use for a wide range of development projects with or without buildings–from open spaces, streetscapes and plazas, to commercial, residential and industrial projects.

-- The four overarching goals of the SITES Rating System are: to create regenerative systems and foster resiliency; ensure future resource supply and mitigate climate change; transform the market through design, development and maintenance practices; and enhance human wellbeing and strengthen the community.
+- The SITES allows projects to benchmark against performance criteria that support green business practices.
+The four overarching goals of the rating system are to create regenerative systems and foster resiliency; ensure future resource supply and mitigate climate change; transform the market through design, development and maintenance practices; and enhance human wellbeing and strengthen the community.

-- Population growth and development are causing our communities to use more resources than ever before, which means more waste and a negative impact on the environment.
+- Population growth and development are causing our communities to use more resources than ever before.
 Traditional land development and land use decisions often underestimate or ignore healthy ecosystems.
 Sustainable land development is cost-effective, better for the land and fosters resiliency.

-- The framework of SITES is based on the concept of ecosystem services, the benefits provided by the natural ecological processes working all around us that support our daily lives.
-Land is a crucial component of the built environment and can be planned, developed and maintained to protect and enhance the benefits we drive from healthy, functioning landscapes.
+- SITES is based on the concept of ecosystem services, the benefits provided by the natural ecological processes that support our daily lives.
 SITES benefits the environment, property owners and local and regional communities and economies.

-- SITES-certified landscapes provide ecosystem services and create ecologically resilient communities that are better able to withstand and recover from floods, droughts, wildfires and other catastrophic events.
-Additionally, SITES-certified projects help reduce water demand by requiring less maintenance and filtering and reducing stormwater runoff.
-These projects involve no—or limited—pesticide use, conserve or restore natural resources, enable wildlife habitat and offset development impacts.
-They also reduce energy consumption, help sequester carbon, improve air quality and promote human health and wellbeing by connecting people to nature, to their communities and to each other.
+- SITES-certified landscapes create ecologically resilient communities that are better able to withstand and recover from floods, droughts, wildfires and other catastrophic events.
+SITES-certified projects help reduce water demand; conserve or restore natural resources; enable wildlife habitat; reduce energy consumption; and promote human health and wellbeing.